lao-tseu-is-alive/cgil-html-utils/README.md

 cgHtmlUtils.getEl('mySpanid').innerHTML = "It work's ! "
 ```

-If you work with webpack 2, you can also import the ES2016 javascript source
+If you work with webpack, you can also import the ES2016 javascript source

 ```javascript
 import {isNullOrUndefined, debounce} from 'cgil-html-utils/src/cgHtmlUtils'